 Not Attracting Hummingbirds in Other Ways

-While feeding birds is a great way to attract them to your yard, if you want the birds to stay around for more than a quick snack it is essential to meet their other basic needs for water, shelter and nesting sites.
-Providing water to hummingbirds is easy with a shallow dish, mister or dripper, and choosing the best trees for birds will give hummers safe shelter and places to nest.
+While feeding birds is a great way to attract them to your yard, if you want the birds to stay around for more than a quick snack it is essential to meet their other basic needs for water, shelter, and nesting sites.
+Providing water to hummingbirds is easy with a shallow dish, mister, or dripper, and choosing the best trees for birds will give hummers safe shelter and places to nest.
+Adding perches for hummingbirds and taking steps to attract nesting hummingbirds will also make your yard more... hummer-friendly.